-Maddox Street’s casual Indian restaurant Bombay Bustle is launching a home delivery service from May 22, inspired by Mumbai’s Dabbawalas – deliverers of home cooked meals throughout the city.
+Maddox Street's casual Indian restaurant Bombay Bustle has launched a home delivery service, inspired by Mumbai's Dabbawalas – deliverers of home cooked meals throughout the city.

 Executive chef Surender Mohan has created a menu representing the mega city’s most beloved dishes, alongside family recipes.
 Small plates of masala pao, Rarah keema pao, Malabar chicken wings and a new trio of samosas with fillings of Adipoli beef, duck Chettinad and aloo masala will make perfect appetisers, while heartier plates will include a selection of tandoors, curries and biryanis with dishes including achari lamb chops, tandoori chicken for two, paneer tikka masala, Kerala fish curry, dum keema biryani and prawn pulao.
 Sides of kairi ki dal, aloo mutter, pickles, chutneys, rice, rotis and naans will accompany mains, and desserts include date and cinnamon pudding.

 Bombay Bustle's cocktail bar, The Retiring Room, has also created a selection of pre-mixed, ready to drink cocktails for delivery, including a Tequila Riser, Paan Collins, D’Rum Punch and Old Gold Fashioned for two, as well as a range of Lassis for the summer months.
 There’s also homemade mimosa mixers, including peach and cardamom and Andhra chilli spiced mango, to be poured at home with prosecco or champagne, and a concise wine list, carefully chosen to drink alongside Indian flavours.